 Leave the candy canes wrapped in their individual plastic and place them inside an airtight freezer bag.

-Freeze the candy canes for up to a year.
+Freeze the candy canes for up to a year and use them in baking and making great treats and drinks!

-You can then use candy cane toppings for:
+You can then use candy cane toppings for so many different treats!

 - Ice cream